 Lights, Batteries and Electronics

-- Fluorescent light bulbs and tubes ("old school" incandescent bulbs can be thrown in the trash.)
+Fluorescent light bulbs and tubes ("old school" incandescent bulbs can be thrown in the trash.).
+Remember that LED light bulbs and holiday light strands are considered hazardous waste and must be disposed of properly.

 Household and Landscape Chemicals